awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning-setup.md

    1. Create a file that contains the trust policy document that the token exchange role requires\.

+      <a name="nano-command-intro"></a>For example, on a Linux\-based system, you can run the following command to use GNU nano to create the file\.

       ```
       nano device-role-trust-policy.json
       ```